jamesplease/moment-business/README.md

 ### Why this library?

-There are alternative libraries for these methods, but this one supplies constant-time algorithms, whereas others tend to rely on loops.
-Loops are easier for a human to write, but they are much slower for a computer to process.
+There are alternative libraries for these methods, but this one uses constant-time algorithms, and not loops.
+Loops are easier for a human to write, but they are slower for a computer to resolve.

 ### API